Google Vs. Facebook… the Web Browser Edition?!

 Google Is Spicing Things Up, Too

-A few weeks ago, I shared some of the new features coming to the Google My Business dashboard.
-Well, just yesterday, they announced that all countries have the menu and services feature available in the GMB Community forum.
+A few weeks ago, I shared some of the new features coming to the Google Business Profile (formerly Google My Business) dashboard.
+Well, just yesterday, they announced that all countries have the menu and services feature available in the GBP Community forum.
 It’s available to restaurants and service-based businesses.

 To Find the Services Section

-- Go to the Google My Business dashboard.
+- Go to the Google Business Profile dashboard.

 - Select “Info” on the left.